zorael/kameloso/README.md

 ### Command-line arguments

 You can override some configured settings with arguments on the command line, listed by calling the program with `--help`.
-If you specify some and also add `--writeconfig`, it will apply these changes to the configuration file, without having to manually edit it.
+If you specify some and also add `--writeconfig`, it will apply and save these changes to the configuration file, without having to manually edit it.

 ```sh
 $ ./kameloso \